FACTBOX-U.S. energy companies slash jobs as oil prices weaken

 lay off thousands of people in the past few months as global oil prices have

-Brent prices fell to near six-year lows in January, hurt by a global
+In March, Brent prices fell to a near six-year low, hurt by a global

 supply glut and OPEC's decision not to curtail production.
-Oil producers in
+This prompted oil

-response have trimmed their budgets and lowered the number of rigs planned for
+producers to trim their budgets and lower the number of rigs planned for 2015,

 Company Job cuts Total no. of Date of